TylorS/typed/apps/website/content/guides/template-references-and-element-access.md

 removal.
 Assert the callback receives the expected native object.
 For hydrated state, assert both the decoded value and adopted node identity; valid state and compatible DOM are separate checks.

-Continue with [Hydrating Typed HTML](/explore/hydrating-typed-html) for adoption diagnosis and [Hydrated template state](/explore/refsubject-template-hydration) for schema/envelope behavior.
+Continue with [Hydrating Typed HTML](/explore/hydrating-typed-html) for adoption diagnosis.